Deutsch–Jozsa algorithm: Classical solution

 For a conventional deterministic algorithm where $n$ is the number of bits, $2^{n-1} + 1$ evaluations of $f$ will be required in the worst case.
 To prove that $f$ is constant, just over half the set of inputs must be evaluated and their outputs found to be identical (because the function is guaranteed to be either balanced or constant, not somewhere in between).
 The best case occurs where the function is balanced and the first two output values are different.
 For a conventional randomized algorithm, a constant $k$ evaluations of the function suffices to produce the correct answer with a high probability (failing with probability $\epsilon \leq 1/2^{k}$ with $k \geq 1$).
 However, $k=2^{n-1} + 1$ evaluations are still required if we want an answer that has no possibility of error.
 The Deutsch-Jozsa quantum algorithm produces an answer that is always correct with a single evaluation of $f$.

 History

 The Deutsch–Jozsa algorithm generalizes earlier (1985) work by David Deutsch, which provided a solution for the simple case where $n = 1$.

-Specifically, given a boolean function whose input is 1 bit, $f: \{0,1\} \to \{0,1\}$, is it constant?
+Specifically, finding out if a given Boolean function whose input is one bit, $f: \{0,1\} \to \{0,1\}$, is constant.

-The algorithm as Deutsch had originally proposed it was not, in fact, deterministic.
+The algorithm, as Deutsch had originally proposed it, was not deterministic.
 The algorithm was successful with a probability of one half.

 In 1992, Deutsch and Jozsa produced a deterministic algorithm which was generalized to a function which takes $n$ bits for its input.
 Unlike Deutsch's algorithm, this algorithm required two function evaluations instead of only one.

 Further improvements to the Deutsch–Jozsa algorithm were made by Cleve et al., resulting in an algorithm that is both deterministic and requires only a single query of $f$.
 This algorithm is still referred to as Deutsch–Jozsa algorithm in honour of the groundbreaking techniques they employed.